 Type ‘y’ and let the installation continue.

 2. You may see this configuration wizard right before the installation.
 Choose ‘Yes’ if you already have a router which is serving as a DHCP server and disseminating IP addresses.
 Say ‘no’ if this is the only server running in your network.
 We are going to select ‘yes’ as we do have a router in our network.

-When the Samba installation gets completed.
-You will be ready to start setting up shares.
-Let’s assume we have created two partitions on our drive one partition is created using NTFS and the second is created using EXT4 file system.
-And, we have mounted both the partitions under /mnt/data-ntfs and /mnt/data-ext4 paths respectively.
-If you do ls -l /mnt this is how you should see.
-There is another dedicated post on how to partitions the drive “How to Partition and Format the Hard Drives on Raspberry Pi?”.
+When the Samba installation gets completed, you will be ready to start setting up shares.
+Let’s assume we have created two partitions on our drive.
+One partition is created using NTFS, and the second is created using the EXT4 file system.
+And we have mounted both partitions under the/mnt/data-ntfs and /mnt/data-ext4 paths, respectively.
+If you do ls -l /mnt, this is how you should see.
+There is another dedicated post on how to partition the drive “How to Partition and Format the Hard Drives on Raspberry Pi?”.
 We recommend reading that post before you proceed.

 File System Permissions On Linux:

 Although file permissions on Linux is a different topic, however, we would like to give you some heads up on this as it is required to understand if you are dealing with file sharing on Linux.
 In essence, there are three types of permission in Linux, Read, Write, and Execute.
 All three permission are applied to three types of user entities, Users, Groups, and Others.